z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 Z88DK doesn't like that and will exit the program immediately if that's how it's set up.
 We get round it in this example by simply setting the heap size to zero bytes, which is what the second pragma instruction does.
-If your program does need a heap you'll need to use the pragma to specify it how big it needs to be.
+If your program does need a heap you'll need to use the pragma to specify how big it needs to be.
 But don't get greedy - if your program, plus its DATA and BSS sections, plus its heap, all reach up beyond address 58625 your heap will wipe out the BiFrost library.
 That will not end well when your program calls it.